top of page

 1. Continue incorporating previously learned material

-2. Mental awareness of traffic, weather, and hazardous conditions.
+2. Intensified awareness of traffic, weather, and hazardous conditions.

-5. Encounter and navigate good gravel or recently chipsealed road
+5. Safely navigate good gravel or recently chipsealed road.

-6. Passing another vehicle on single lane streets (only 1 lane each way)
+6. Safely passing vehicles on single lane streets (only 1 lane each way).

-7. Parking the mc in less desirable situations; such as mud, dirt and on slopes
+7. Parking the mc in less desirable conditions, such as mud, dirt and on slopes.

 RUN AROUND RURAL